bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

     --args input-topics=listeningevents output-topic=topartists productive=false
     ```

-## Building recommendations
+### Recommendations

-The user profiles are missing the last part: the recommendations.
+Finally, the recommendations are integrated into the profiles.
-You can add to the GraphQL schema the example query `getArtistRecommendations`.
+Therefore, add the `getArtistRecommendations` query, which is backed by an external service, to the schema.

 ???
 "Schema extension with `getArtistRecommendations`"
     ```graphql